sldsmkd/altt/README.md

 * Test (in an automated fashion) that both app servers are working, and that the nginx is serving the content correctly.

+__Ideally I'd tool something here with Test Kitchen and ServerSpec, but didn't have enough time.
+Python script used instead__